axtk/groundstate/README.md

 let App = () => <><PlusButton/>{' '}<Display/></>;
 ```

-After the edits, whenever the counter is updated by `PlusButton`, `Display` gets notified and re-rendered with the new counter value.
+After the edits, whenever the counter is updated by clicking `PlusButton`, `Display` gets notified and re-rendered with the new counter value.

 Note how little change is required to replace local state with shared state, which is a typical task in the development of an app (and yet not so quickly achieved with many other approaches to shared state management).

+You might have noticed the `false` parameter of `useStore()` in `PlusButton`.
+This is a way to tell the hook not to re-render the component when the store gets updated.
+Unlike `Display`, `PlusButton` doesn't use the `counter` value, so it doesn't need to track the store updates.
+(Apart from a boolean value, the second parameter of `useStore()` can also be a function of `(nextState, prevState)` returning a boolean, allowing to fine-tune responsiveness to store updates.)

 You might also notice there's no Context Provider in the example above: the components make use of the default Context value passed to `createContext()`.
 In more complex apps (especially with SSR), an appropriate Context Provider can be added to specify the initial state: